openebs/zfs-localpv/docs/import-existing-volume.md

   ownerNodeID: pawan-3 # should be the nodename where ZPOOL is running
   poolName: zfspv-pool # poolname where the volume is present
   volumeType: DATASET # whether it is a DATASET or ZVOL
-Status:
+status:
-  State: Ready # state should be Ready as volume is already present
+  state: Ready # state should be Ready as volume is already present
 ```

 Modify the parameters :-